-Choose a topic that people disagree about.
+Choose a topic that people disagree on.
 You don't have to decide which side you believe quite yet, but it helps if you already know there are at least two sides.
 To find your paper idea, you can look at one of my topic ideas lists or sit and brainstorm:

 - What do I know a lot about?